 “Think about that,” Bell-Jordan remarked while relaying the University’s alumni statistics.
 “That means when NEIU students are successful, their families are successful, their communities are successful, and our economy right here in Illinois is lifted up.”

-The address also took a heartfelt personal direction, as Bell-Jordan shared that while her maternal grandmother was only afforded the opportunity of a sixth grade education, she was “one of the smartest and sharpest people” Bell-Jordan has ever known, and she was determined that her three daughters — which included Bell-Jordan’s mother, Katherine Bell, who was in attendance — would have access to education.
+The address also took a heartfelt personal direction, as Bell-Jordan shared that while her maternal grandmother was only afforded the opportunity of a sixth grade education, she was “one of the smartest and sharpest people” Bell-Jordan has ever known, and she was determined that her three daughters — which included Bell-Jordan’s mother, Catherine Bell, who was in attendance — would have access to education.

 “My mother and her family's search for a better life is much like the journey of so many of our students and their families, not only to the United States and to the city of Chicago, but to NEIU as first-generation, immigrant and refugee students seeking the same kind of access and opportunity,” Bell-Jordan said.
 “While the immigrant and refugee journey often comes with the experience of hardship, loss and sacrifice, the search for a better life and work to build a community in their new home is the gain that inspires such sacrifice.”